diogogomesaraujo/frost-sig/README.md

-# sss
+# ss-sharing

-`sss` is an implementation of the Shamir Secret Sharing algorythm for numbers of any number of bits (defaulted to 256).
+`ss-sharing` is an implementation of the Shamir Secret Sharing algorythm for numbers of any number of bits (defaulted to 256).

 ## Features